The Silent Star: Release

 It was the first science fiction film released by Poland and East Germany.
 When first released to European cinemas, the film sold about 4.3 million tickets, making it one of the 30 most successful DEFA films.

+In 1962, the shortened, 79-minute English-dubbed release from Crown International Pictures changed the title to First Spaceship on Venus for the English-speaking market.
+The film was released theatrically in the U.S. on 31 October 1962.
+During its theatrical run, it played as a double feature with the re-edited, Americanized version of the 1958 Japanese Kaiju film Varan the Unbelievable.

 Critical response

 In a retrospective on Soviet science fiction film, British director Alex Cox compared The Silent Star to the Japanese film The Mysterians, but called the former "more complex and morally ambiguous".
 Cox also remarked that Silent Stars images of melted cities and crystallised forests, overhung by swirling clouds of gas, are masterpieces of production design.
 The scene in which three cosmonauts are menaced halfway up a miniature Tower of Babel by an encroaching sea of sludge may not entirely convince, but it is still a heck of a thing to see".

 Stanislaw Lem, whose novel the film was based upon, was extremely critical of the adaptation and even wanted his name removed from the credits in protest against the extra politicization of the storyline when compared to his original.
 (Lem: "It practically delivered speeches about the struggle for peace.
 Trashy screenplay was painted; tar was bubbling, which would not scare even a child".)